Unmet demand for specialist homelessness services

 Unmet need is recorded when an SHS client has some, but not all, their identified needs for services met.
 Agencies can also refer clients to another service for assistance.

-Just over half (59%) of all clients needed at least one type of accommodation service (Figure UNMET NEED.1 and Supplementary table CLIENTS.23):
+More than half (60%) of all clients needed at least one type of accommodation service (Figure UNMET.1 and Supplementary table CLIENTS.24):

 Agencies were able to meet the general needs of most clients.
-For example, of the over 224,700 clients who needed advice/information, 98% were provided assistance, and of the more than 159,700 clients requesting advocacy/liaison, 96% were provided with assistance (Supplementary table CLIENTS.23).
+For example, of the nearly 211,300 clients who needed advice/information, 98% were provided assistance, and of the 145,700 clients requesting advocacy/liaison, 96% were provided with assistance (Supplementary table CLIENTS.24).

 Other types of client needs were less commonly met.
-For example, among those SHS clients who required professional legal services (3% or 9,000 clients), the level of unmet need was substantial, around 27% at the end of support.
+For example, among SHS clients who required professional legal services (2.8% or nearly 7,700 clients), the level of unmet need (26%) was substantial.
 This may be because of the specialist skills required to provide legal services and the limited availability of these skills within the SHS agencies and other referral services offered to clients.

-The level of unmet need for broad groups of specialised services can be determined (Figure UNMET NEED.2)
+The level of unmet need for broad groups of specialised services can be determined (Figure UNMET.2 and Supplementary table CLIENTS.24):

-ACOSS (Australian Council of Social Service) 2019.
-Demand for Community Services Snapshot December 2019.
-Sydney: ACOSS.
+Australian Council of Social Service (2019) Demand for Community Services Snapshot December 2019 ACOSS website.